 Even as a manager you must have enough time to relax and enjoy.
-Don’t let the high – volume of company’s demands haul over your special time for relaxation and enjoyment.
-It is essential to have certain slack time to do things that keep you mentally healthy and emotionally fit.
+Don’t let the high – volume of the company’s demands haul over your special time for relaxation and enjoyment.
+It is essential to have a certain slack time to do things that keep you mentally healthy and emotionally fit.

 15. When you are not able to track each employee’s progress:

-If you find that you are not able to track your employees’ performance reports, projects and tasks on a regular basis, it is time to bring in a new manager.
+If you find that you are not able to track your employees’ performance reports, projects, and tasks on a regular basis, it is time to bring in a new manager.
 It is essential to keep a track record of each employee’s progress and to give attention, time and feedback to the team with whom you are working.
 Keeping a periodic check is essential and hiring a manager is a way to find enough time for conducting such exercises.

 16. If you are experiencing uneven distribution of time:

-When major part of your day is spent on managing each department, then you need to hire a manager who can oversee your employees.
-Once your company has expanded its scale of operations, there are lot more things to manage rather than just your employees, such as legal matters and expenses.
+When a major part of your day is spent on managing each department, then you need to hire a manager who can oversee your employees.
+Once your company has expanded its scale of operations, there are a lot more things to manage rather than just your employees, such as legal matters and expenses.
 A manager can be an asset to your organization as he could give you direct guidance regarding your office even when you are not there.

 17. Your management team seems disturbed:

 When you are not able to focus well then definitely you would be missing deadlines, budgets would be going over and you would find that your staff is not doing as much as expected from them.
 As a leader, you must look after each and every aspect going on in your company.
-So if you think that your management team is disturbed or disorganized then you must find help of a manager who can look after your team and ensure that your company experiences hassle – free work atmosphere.
+So if you think that your management team is disturbed or disorganized then you must find the help of a manager who can look after your team and ensure that your company experiences hassle-free work atmosphere.

 18. You are in a position to afford one:

-Definitely you would be giving a fixed stipend to the manager and since such a person would be more responsible so there are chances that you have to offer him a decent amount of salary.
-So before you take the final decision of hiring a manager for your office, you must be sure that you are in the correct position to afford one.
+Definitely, you would be giving a fixed stipend to the manager and since such a person would be more responsible so there are chances that you have to offer him a decent amount of salary.
+So before you make the final decision of hiring a manager for your office, you must be sure that you are in the correct position to afford one.
 As soon as you are comfortable with hiring a manager, you would be able to manage things pretty well and would be able to grow your business in a way that is otherwise not possible.

 If your business is in a situation of fixed revenue and you are not able to deliver much time to increase it, then usually there is just one thing that can help you out and that is hiring a manager.
 A manager can perform day-to-day operations and can even carry vital meetings on your behalf, especially when you are not in town or available at the office.
 This would lead to less loss of quality clients and hence can help you increase your business revenue to a higher level.